PR Firm Promoting Indonesia Tourism

 A Colorado author hopes to attract more visitors to Southeast Asia to help save Indonesia’s tigers, orangutans, elephants, rhinos and other endangered species.

 Colorado native Gary R. Chandler, a public affairs and marketing consultant in Denver, in collaboration with Hippocrene Books (New York, NY), just published the second edition of the Language and Travel Guide to Indonesia.
-Chandler will use the book as to help this island nation develop more ecotourism opportunities, which can help the local populations preserve the rainforest, while discouraging illegal wildlife poaching.
+Chandler will use the book to help this island nation develop more ecotourism opportunities, which can help the local populations preserve the rainforest, while discouraging illegal wildlife poaching.

 The new book offers travelers valuable insights and tips for a variety of activities, including jungle adventures, wildlife viewing, volcano treks, scuba diving, and the indulgence of Bali’s spas and resorts.
 The new guidebook also includes a dictionary and phrase guide to help visitors communicate effectively throughout Indonesia.